-Ayala, Wiggins lead Maryland past No. 9 Wisconsin 70-64
+Ayala, Wiggins lead Maryland past No. 6 Wisconsin 70-64

-MADISON, Wis.
-(AP) — Eric Ayala scored 17 points, while Aaron Wiggins added 15 points and nine rebounds as Maryland beat No. 9 Wisconsin 70-64 on Monday.
+Eric Ayala scored 17 points, while Aaron Wiggins added 15 points and nine rebounds as Maryland beat No. 6 Wisconsin 70-64 on Monday night.

-Maryland (6-3, 1-2 Big Ten) snapped Wisconsin’s 15-game home winning streak and a stretch of 10 straight conference wins that dated back to last season.
+Coming in, the Terrapins were 0-2 in the conference, including a loss at Purdue on Dec.
+24, and their wins were against the likes of Mount St. Mary’s and St. Peter’s.

+But Turgeon said he’s seen a difference in his team since losing 67-51 to Clemson on Dec.
+9 and the late December road trip turned into a bonding experience that may become a building block for his team going forward.

-Donta Scott hit back-to-back shots and Ayala knocked down two free throws to put the Terrapins up 66-59 with less than 25 seconds to go.
+But Donta Scott hit back-to-back shots and Ayala knocked down two free throws to put the Terrapins up 66-59 with less than 25 seconds to go.
 Trice was fouled on a 3-point attempt on Wisconsin’s next possession and hit all three, but the Badgers got no closer.

-Trice led Wisconsin with 25 points, while Aleem Ford added 10.
-But the Badgers’ post team of Nate Reuvers and Micah Potter combined for just 12 points as Maryland outscored them 38-20 in the paint.
+Trice led Wisconsin with 25 points, while Aleem Ford added 10 as the Badgers saw their streak snapped of 10 straight conference wins going back to last season.
+It also ended a run of 15 straight home wins.

 BIG PICTURE